Skip to main content

 natural phenomena.

 - Tourism can spread non-native species.
-The increased human presence from many diverse geographical regions has a detrimental affect on native plants and introduces non-native species in these areas.
+The increased human presence

-- Increased human presence can severely damage the delicate balance of the food webs, ecological communities, and keystone species of an area.
+- Increased human presence can severely damage the delicate balance of

 - Tourism can put